At the Edges of the West

 To South Bend's grassy sloughs,

-piles of shelled oysters white and grey,
+piles of shelled oysters white and gray,

 To the cliffs and river near Bay Center's docks,